SS/SCS/SB 841 - This act modifies provisions relating to health care.

 DEPARTMENT OF HEALTH AND SENIOR SERVICES CONTRACTS FOR PUBLIC HEALTH (Section 192.021)

-This act authorizes the Department of Health and Senior Services to contract with an entity on a qualified vendor list comprised of Missouri affiliates of national public health associations or public health institutes in order to assist in carrying out its duties to promote the health and well-being of Missouri residents.
+This act authorizes the Department of Health and Senior Services to contract with a Missouri affiliate of a national public health association or public health institute, or a similar or successor entity, in order to assist in carrying out its duties to promote the health and well-being of Missouri residents.
 Such contracts may include efforts to assist in the delivery of health services throughout the state and the administration of grant funds and related programs.
 The Department and the designated affiliate shall provide a report to the General Assembly as specified in the act.

 LIMITS ON SALE OF OVER-THE-COUNTER DRUGS (Sections 195.417 and 579.060)